-South Florida and Naples cocaine addiction is also on the rise.
-Cocaine, the primary drug threat within Florida, is smuggled via a variety of conveyances including: commercial cargo vessels, private pleasure craft, cargo and passenger aircrafts, and automobiles.
-After cocaine is smuggled into Florida, some is locally consumed without ever leaving the port city of Miami; the majority of smuggled cocaine is destined for distribution to other areas of the state and outside Florida.
+South Florida and Naples’s cocaine addiction is also on the rise.
+Cocaine, the primary drug threat within Florida, is smuggled via a variety of conveyances, including commercial cargo vessels, private pleasure craft, cargo and passenger aircraft, and automobiles.
+After cocaine is smuggled into Florida, some are locally consumed without ever leaving the port city of Miami; the majority of smuggled cocaine is destined for distribution to other areas of the state and outside Florida.
 Located on the opposite coast of Florida, Miami provides a portion of the cocaine found in Naples and cities up the west coast to the Tampa Bay area.
 According to the 2006 Interim (January-June) Report of the Florida Medical Examiners, Jacksonville had the highest number of reported incidents of cocaine-related deaths (119 in total), followed by West Palm Beach (90) and Orlando (84).

 The United States is a major consumer of cocaine, while Colombia is a major supplier.
-Yet, Colombians do not have a comparative rate of interest in consuming cocaine, given the assessment of United Nations' data.
-Here is a table from that source.
+Yet, Colombians do not have a comparative rate of interest in consuming cocaine, given the assessment of the United Nations’ data.